-Over the past thirty years a substantial percentage of the marriages in our country have ended in divorce.
-Estimates range from thirty to fifty percent.
-Yet, these statistics do not begin to tell the entire story.
-In the wake of these staggeringly high statistics is a trail of pain and suffering that has negatively impacted hundreds of thousands of souls.
+Over the past thirty years, approximately 40% percent of marriages in the United States have ended in divorce.1 In the wake of this staggeringly high statistic is a trail of pain and suffering that has negatively impacted hundreds of thousands of souls.
 I sincerely hope that the information that follows provides some encouragement, and guidance to those seeking to recover from the painfully difficult process of divorce.

 The Orthodox Church’s View of Divorce

 The Orthodox Church does not promote divorce.
-It maintains that marriage is not simply a relationship we enter “until death do us part,” but further asserts that love relationships transcend death.
-Spouses continue to maintain a relationship with one another even after death, although the relationship will be qualitatively different.
-Nevertheless, it endures.
+Orthodox theologians maintain that marriage is not simply a relationship we enter “until death do us part.”
+They assert that love relationships, like marriage, transcend death and people continue a relationship with one another even after death.

-In spite of the Orthodox Church’s strong stance regarding the eternal nature of marriage, She acknowledges that some marriages cease to be viable places in which those involved can “work out your [their] salvation in fear and trembling” (Phil 2:12).
-With deep sadness, it acknowledges the fact that some marriages die, and it maintains that broken and seriously dysfunctional relationships are destructive to spouses’ and children’s well-being.
+In spite of the Orthodox Church’s strong stance regarding the eternal nature of marriage, She acknowledges that some marriages cease to be viable places in which those involved can “…work out (their) salvation in fear and trembling” (Phil 2:12).
+With deep sadness, the Church recognizes that some marriages die, and that broken and seriously dysfunctional relationships are destructive to the well-being of the spouses and children involved.
 In these cases, the church permits its faithful to exit an inherently destructive situation.

 The Painful Path toward Divorce

-Divorce has a way of making people question everything about their lives.
-Regaining perspective, a love of self, and a deeper awareness of God’s undying love are crucial to recovering from divorce.
-Authentic recovery usually includes most of the following “spiritual steps.”
-These steps involve a slow, deliberate process toward recovery.
-As difficult as these steps may be, they bring healing and a broader, healthier, holier perspective.
+Divorce has a way of making people question everything about themselves.
+Regaining perspective, finding a healthy, holy love of self, and a deeper awareness of God’s undying love are crucial to recovering from divorce.
+Authentic recovery usually includes the following “spiritual steps.”
+These steps involve a slow, deliberate process toward restoration.
+As difficult as this spiritual work may be, healing and a broader, holier perspective are gained from the effort.

-- Step toward God and seek to reconnect with him, however inadequate your efforts.
+Take a step toward God and seek to reconnect with Him, however inadequate you believe your efforts to be.

-- When taking the first step, identify and acknowledge your sins rather than your partner’s sins.
+When taking the first step, identify and acknowledge your own sins rather than your partner’s.

 When taking these steps, most people require some help.
 As a result, you might consider participating in a divorce support group that has a decidedly Christian orientation.
-Many groups are available online, and in all likelihood, in your local community.
-Two online sites that are particularly good sources of information are:
+Many groups are available online and in all likelihood, in your local community.

-Together with a support group, an optimal approach would also involve your pastor’s support and guidance.
-If your pastor does not provide spiritual counseling supplemental to what he offers in Holy Confession, then consider a professional couples counselor who has a Christian orientation and/or is comfortable working with religious populations.
+Together with a support group, an optimal approach would also involve your priest’s support and guidance.
+If he does not provide spiritual counseling supplemental to what he offers in Holy Confession, then consider a professional couples’ counselor who either has a Christian orientation or is comfortable working with religious populations.

 Like a Death

-Because the divorce process saturates people with toxic emotions like frustration, anger, resentment, guilt, shame and lots of free-flowing anxiety and symptoms of depression, many divorced persons compare divorce to an unexpected death.
-This is especially true of the partner who did not initiate the divorce process and did not want it, even though the initiating partner did not experience these types of visceral reactions and feelings.
-In most cases, they did.
+Because the divorce process saturates people with emotions such as frustration, anger, resentment, guilt, shame, anxiety and symptoms of depression, many divorced persons compare divorce to an unexpected death.
+This comparison is especially true of the partner who did not initiate the divorce process and did not want it, even though the initiating partner often experiences similar visceral reactions and feelings.

 The Grieving Process

-You might also be interested to know that the grieving process is different for each person.
-In some cases, it will be short in duration, and in other cases it will take more time.
+The grieving process is different for each person.
+In some cases, it will be short in duration and in other cases it will take more time.
 Whether the process is short or long, it cannot be rushed.
 So, give yourself permission to grieve through the entire process.
-A release of some emotion a few times is simply not enough.
+An occasional release of some emotion is simply not enough.
 Recovery from divorce requires people to take a deliberate, intentional approach toward grieving and healing.

 On average, researchers suggest that it takes people five years to recover from the emotional impact of a divorce.
-One e-mail respondent stated, “The civil divorce took about a year.
+An e-mail respondent wrote, “The civil divorce took about a year.
 It’s been three years since I received my divorce and I’m still fighting with my emotions.
 Without warning, some days I still feel some anger and on other days I’m in the dumps.”

-Elizabeth-Kuber Ross, a pioneer in the hospice movement, identified the following stages of grieving and recovery.
-I have often used them in conjunction with the work I do with people who are struggling through the emotional side of divorce.
-They have proven helpful to them, and they should prove helpful to you.
+Elizabeth-Kubler Ross, a pioneer in the hospice movement, identified the following stages of grieving and recovery.
+I have often used them in conjunction with the work I do with people who are struggling through the emotions experienced in divorce.
+They have proven helpful to them and should prove helpful to you.
 In most cases, people do not seamlessly pass from one stage to another.
-Sometimes they are caught between one or more of the following steps simultaneously:
+Sometimes they are caught within one or more of the following steps simultaneously:

 Denial.
 When the “d” word (divorce) is broached, the person who does not want the divorce has a very hard time accepting it.
-They believe that their partner will change their mind.
-In some instances they do, but in most cases, once a person has decided to divorce, their resolve is firm.
+He or she believes that their partner will change their mind.
+In some instances this happens, but in most cases, once a person has decided to divorce, their resolve is firm.

 Anger/Resentment.
-Once the person who does not desire the divorce understands that their partner does not intend to return and work on the marriage, many people experience high levels of anger and resentment.
-The anger and resentment is extremely toxic and pervasive – often affecting their interactions and transactions with their partner and others.
+Once the person who does not desire the divorce understands that their partner does not intend to return and work on the marriage, the non-initiating partner experiences high levels of anger and resentment.
+These emotions are extremely toxic and pervasive – often affecting their interactions with the initiating partner and others.

 Bargaining.
 In the midst of the anger and resentment, it is not unusual for one partner to try to bargain with the other partner.
-In these instances, the partner being left behind might make promises and try to strike bargains to convince their partner from leaving them.
+In these instances, the partner being left behind might make promises and try to strike bargains to convince his or her partner not to leave.
 In most cases, these efforts fail.

 Depression.
-When partners realize that there is nothing they can do to prevent the divorce, the person being left behind will generally experience symptoms of depression.
+When a person realizes that there is nothing he or she can do to prevent the divorce, the partner being left behind will generally experience symptoms of depression.
 The person who decides to leave also may have these symptoms due to regrets, feelings of failure, or sadness over causing pain to their ex-spouse.
 In these instances, many benefit from interventions beginning with a physical exam with a trusted physician.
 Medication may be helpful, as well as psychotherapy and spiritual counseling.

 Acceptance.
-After a lengthy period of struggle, which often requires cycling through many of these steps, most people will accept the inevitable and seek to piece their lives back together.
+After a lengthy period of struggle, which often requires cycling through many of these steps, most people will accept the losses and pain and begin piecing their lives back together.
 It is at this point when many begin to accept the emotional divorce.

 The Stigma of Divorce

-As people recover from the effects of divorce, they are better able to handle the social stigma.
-After some considerable work with a man whose second marriage ended in divorce, he stated the following: “Since my first wife died from cancer, when people asked if I was married, I would tell them I was a widower and didn’t allude to my second marriage, which ended in divorce.
+As people recover from the painful effects of divorce, they are better able to handle the social stigma.
+After some considerable work with a client whose second marriage ended in divorce, he stated the following: “Since my first wife died from cancer, when people asked if I was married, I would tell them I was a widower and didn’t allude to my second marriage, which ended in divorce.
 I no longer do that.
-I simply tell them that my wife left me and I’m divorced….
+I simply tell them that my second wife left me and I’m divorced….
 Don’t misunderstand me, I’m still concerned with what people think about me, but not nearly as much.
-So, if people ask, I just tell them that I’m divorced. ” It takes time to get to get to this place.
+So, if people ask, I just tell them that I’m divorced.”
+It takes time to get to this place.
 If you are not there, do not become discouraged.
 As you intentionally expend the time and energy to recover from divorce, like this man, you will be able to cope with the stigma associated with divorce.

-A handful of sessions – perhaps six to eight sessions – with your pastor or a couple’s therapist should be sufficient to help you broaden your perspective of the events that led to the divorce.
-They should help you prayerfully process some very toxic feelings that can inhibit the recovery process after a divorce.
-These sessions should mitigate fears related to remarriage and another divorce.
+A handful of sessions – perhaps six to eight – with your pastor or a couples’ therapist should be sufficient to help you broaden your perspective of the events that led to the divorce, prayerfully process some very toxic feelings that can inhibit the recovery process after a divorce, and mitigate fears related to remarriage and another divorce.
 In addition, the Sacrament of Holy Confession can be utilized as often as one senses the need to unload their transgressions and strive toward repentance.

-Almost all parents who are fatalities of divorce have heard that they should insulate their children from their parents’ conflicts.
-Unfortunately, research suggests that in a significant percentage of cases, this does not happen.
-In such cases, parents end up demonizing the other parent.
+Almost all parents who are fatalities of divorce have heard that they should insulate their children from their conflicts.
+Unfortunately, research suggests that in a significant percentage of cases, parents end up demonizing the other parent.

-Some triangulate their children, placing them directly in the middle of their arguments, often forcing them to take sides.
-Often parents who are fatalities of divorce engage in these and other similar unhealthy tactics because they are angry at one another and fearful their relationship with their children will be irreparably compromised.
-So, if you are tempted to engage in any of these unproductive strategies, for your children’s sake, avoid these temptations.
-These and other similar destructive traps will ultimately end up making you feel worse about yourself and harm your children.
-The following guidelines should prove useful in your efforts to help your children during and after the divorce process.
+Some burden their children by placing them directly in the middle of their arguments, often forcing them to take sides.
+Parents who are fatalities of divorce engage in these and similar, unhealthy tactics because they are angry with one another and fearful that their relationship with their children will be irreparably compromised.
+If you are tempted to engage in any of these unproductive strategies, for your children’s sake, flee from these temptations.
+These destructive traps will ultimately end up making you feel worse about yourself and will harm your children.
+The following guidelines should prove useful in your efforts to help your children during and after the divorce process:

-- Despite your best efforts to insulate your children, you will be unable to insulate them from all the fallout that accompanies divorce.
+Despite your best efforts to insulate your children, you cannot protect them from all the hurt that accompanies divorce.
 Like you, your children will struggle with the painful process of grieving the loss of their family unity.
 Engaging in consistent, compassionate communication is the best course of action to help them work through the negative residual effects.

-- In your efforts to deal with the fallout, be prepared to answer their questions in an age-appropriate manner, and make certain that they know they can come to you with their issues and problems.
+In your efforts to deal with the fallout, be prepared to answer your children’s questions in an age-appropriate manner, and make certain they know they can come to you with their issues and problems.
 If they do not come to you, do not assume they are not suffering; they are.
-You go to them.
+Go to them.

-- Despite your best efforts, your child may need additional assistance working through the emotional fallout associated the divorce.
+Despite your best efforts, your child may need additional assistance working through the emotional fallout associated with the divorce.
 Professional counselors who are trained to work with children and their families can make a difference.
 When seeking professional help, always consider a therapist’s training and experience.
-Asking a few simple questions like: How much of your case load involves children and their families?
+Asking a few simple questions like: How much of your caseload involves children and their families?
 How much experience do you have working with children whose parents have divorced?
 Are you comfortable working with religious populations?
 If the therapist’s answers do not satisfy you, continue your search.
-Marriage and family therapists, social workers, clinical psychologists and professional counselors who do play therapy and also work with parents are well equipped to help.
+Marriage and family therapists, social workers, clinical psychologists and professional counselors who utilize “play therapy” and also work with parents are well equipped to help.

 There are many books written from a child’s point of view that chronicle the pain and suffering that children experience.
-One resource I often recommend is: Elizabeth Marquardt’s book entitled, Between Two Worlds: The Inner Lives of Children of Divorce.
+A resource I often recommend is: Elizabeth Marquardt’s book entitled, Between Two Worlds: The Inner Lives of Children of Divorce.
 Reading such resources can help parents become sensitive to the ways children process divorce, and thus arm them with insight and compassion.

 Life after Divorce